cmgoffena13/etl-watcher-sdk/docs/guides/executions.rst

     print(f"Quality score: {output.results.data_quality_score}")

 .. note::
    Custom fields are only accessible in your application code.
-Only the standard ETLResults fields (completed_successfully, inserts, updates, etc.) are sent to the Watcher API.
+Only the standard ETLResult fields (completed_successfully, inserts, updates, etc.) are sent to the Watcher API.

 ETL Results
 ------------

-The ETLResults is a class that is required to be returned from your pipeline function if using the ``track_pipeline_execution`` decorator.
+The ETLResult is a class that is required to be returned from your pipeline function if using the ``track_pipeline_execution`` decorator.
 It contains the metrics for your pipeline that are logged to the Watcher framework.

 .. code-block:: python

-    class ETLResults(BaseModel):
+    class ETLResult(BaseModel):
         completed_successfully: bool
         inserts: Optional[int] = Field(default=None, ge=0)
         updates: Optional[int] = Field(default=None, ge=0)